 It is the responsibility of each student to be familiar with the content and requirements listed in the course syllabus and SVN Handbook.
-This syllabus should be placed at the front of the student handbook.

-Please Note: The COVID-19 Crisis may change the clinical course and this syllabus.
-Please refer to the 2022 COVID POLICY.
+Please Note: The COVID-19 crisis may change the clinical course and this syllabus.
+Please refer to the COVID POLICY.

-Prerequisite courses: VNSG 1160, 1460

-CO-requisite courses (concurrent): VNSG 2410, 1334, 1219, 1331
+Prerequisite courses: VNSG 1160 CO-requisite courses (concurrent): VNSG 1409, 1330, 1227, 2331